MaciejPiernik/ibd/README.md

 Semi-supervised learning with additional 450 samples without response doesn't improve the performance at all, but it is probably due to poor normalization, because we're adding many new datasets.
 That's why I think it's time to stop playing around with the model, taking a few steps back, and improving the previous steps of the pipeline.

+## <a name="sq"></a>Side quest
+More recently, I've been on a side quest, exploring the hydrogen peroxide hypothesis of UC.
+In a nutshell, the idea is that UC is caused by oxidative stress, which lead to too much hydrogen peroxide in the colon.
+This leads to the degradation of the tight junctions of the epithelial cells, which allows the bacteria to enter the lamina propria, and neutrophils to enter the lumen.
+This starts a vicious cycle, as the neutrophils produce more hydrogen peroxide, which attracts even more neutrophils.
+Moreover, the excess of hydrogen peroxide (which is cell-membrane permeable) can enter the epithelial cells and cause dama to the mitochondrial DNA, which disrupts the electron transport chain, and leads to even more hydrogen peroxide.
+This is a very interesting hypothesis, and I'm currently trying to find a way to test it using the data I have.

 ## Datasets